Leg Hair Loss - Symptoms of PAD - PAD Treatment Centers | USA Vascular Centers

 Hair Loss on Legs

-If you have noticed that you are losing hair on your legs, you may assume it is happening because you’re getting older.
-If you don’t feel any different or notice other symptoms, it is easy to brush it off without considering more serious underlying issues.
+Have you noticed hair loss on your legs?
+If you have, you might assume it’s a normal sign of aging.
+That’s understandable: If you don’t feel any different or notice other symptoms, hair loss is easy to brush off without considering potential underlying issues that could be more serious.

-Even without detectable symptoms, you may have developed a condition known as peripheral artery disease (PAD), which most commonly impacts the arteries in the legs.
-With PAD, the arteries become hardened when plaque attaches to the artery walls and blood flow to your legs becomes restricted.
-In order for hair to grow, there must be a consistent blood supply.
+Even if you have no other detectable symptoms, you may have developed a condition known as peripheral artery disease (PAD), which most commonly impacts the arteries in the legs.
+PAD causes the arteries to harden as plaque attaches to the artery walls, which restricts blood flow to your legs, leading to hair loss: In order for hair to grow, there must be a consistent blood supply.

 SCHEDULE ONLINE NOW